AEM-6.3-DynamicMedia-3D version 2.1.0 (December 6, 2017)

 - Mass storage - High bandwidth SSD storage is recommended.

-On upload, 3D assets are converted to a proprietary format for fast, interactive viewing.
+On upload, 3D assets are converted to a proprietary format for fast, interactive viewing in AEM.
+Besides the proprietary format, native Autodesk Maya files are converted to FBX.
 Depending on the type of 3D asset, storage space of 2-3x the size of the uploaded 3D asset is required.

 See also Working with 3D assets.